HeliaMonteiro/Know-the-World/README.md

 ## :nerd_face:  Cool tech  :dart:

+ * Sinatra
+ * Ruby
+ * HTML
-  Sinatra, Ruby, HTML, local DB and CSS.
+ * local DB
+ * CSS

 ## Bugs to fix  :hammer_and_wrench: :firecracker:

-  It's possible to add a travel without put any information.
-Sometimes yhe user has to click twice in a button to get action.
-Some elements isn't responsive.
+ * The user can add a travel without put any information.
+ * Sometimes the user has to click twice in a button to get action.
+ * Some elements isn't responsive.

 ## :mending_heart: Lessons learnt